-Never print anything using all capital letters.
-A mixture of upper- and lower-case letters, like on this page, is easier for everyone to read.
+We never print anything using only capital letters.
+A mixture of upper and lower-case letters, as on this page, is easier for everyone to read.

 Use bold weight for emphasis; avoid using italics as much as possible.

 Letters and words should be spaced conventionally.